akashkokare2910/QuestionParing-MERN/README.md

 - Backend: - `Nodejs`, `Express.js`, `MongoDB`
 - Machine Learning:- `Python`, `Ensemble Learning Algorithms`, `Data Analysis`

-#### How this application works:
+#### How the Application Works:

-- On submitting the two input questions it gets stored in the database using the `post()` method.
+- User submits two input questions, which are stored in the database..
-- Simultaneously those questions gets passed as parameter to the python script.
+- The questions are simultaneously passed as parameters to a Python script.
-- Python script on the server processes the input and gives the predicted result.
+- The Python script processes the input and predicts the result.
-- The predicted result gets rendered in the UI.
+- The predicted result is rendered in the UI.
-- And the questions in the database fetched from the database using `get()` method to re-render in the UI.
+- Questions from the database are fetched using the get() method and re-rendered in the UI.
-- If the user opts to select any two questions from the rendered list then those selected questions is passed to the server side to process.
-- After processing the result is displayed on the UI.
+- If the user selects any two questions from the rendered list, they are processed on the server side, and the result is displayed.

 To run the python script on server side I have used Nodejs' `child_process()` method.